Put a spin on a classic treat by making these lemon bars with graham cracker crust. A simple dessert packed with tangy lemon flavors in every square.

 If you overcook the lemon filling, you may notice a grainy texture or consistency.
 This is because the lemon curd was overcooked.
 Make sure to just cook the filling until it has thickened and then to bake until the filling is set in the middle.

-If you tried these lemon bars with graham cracker crust, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried these lemon bars with graham cracker crust, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe